google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 When I ran this case study, running `model_eval` on CPUs is fast enough because `model_train` didn't save checkpoints too frequently.

-In my run, `model_train` took about 2 hours 15 minutes to finish 50k steps (with batch_size 512).
+In my run, `model_train` took about 1.5hr to finish 50k steps (with batch_size 512).
 Note that `model_eval` will not stop on its own, so I had to kill the process after training is no longer producing more checkpoints.
 And, **remember to delete the TPU once you're done with training.** You can use this